 TECHNOLOGY- AIDED RECOVERY

 Biosound Technologies, formally known as Xtreme Serenity, has found a product called the Biolounge to combine biofeedback and music therapy as well as meditation and guided imagery.
-They even include a process that gives the person a sound frequency massage through the use of a comfortable cushioned bed that has a monitor sitting up high at the end of the bed.
+They even include a process that gives the person a sound healing massage through the use of a comfortable cushioned bed that has a monitor sitting up high at the end of the bed.
 Many of the claims regarding outcomes of this approach with patient/clients in substance use disorder treatment programs show promising results.
 This author tried the Biolounge and found it to be a completely body, mind and spirit experience which contributed to an even greater recovery state of mind.
 The founder and current CEO, Rick Gallant, discovered this approach while searching for an alternative treatment solution for alleviating chronic back pain he was experiencing.
 He did not want to get hooked on the many pain relievers available to him.
 He is a person in long term recovery and did not want to go down that long pill road for chronic back pain.
 Rick found the long term solution through the combined use of biofeedback, music therapy, meditation and massage all happening during a 30-45 minute treatment session.
 He and his son Chris own and manage Biosound Healing.

 The Biolounge produces the same type of results for people who are currently in treatment.
 To get a sense of the effects of this all-in-one biofeedback, therapeutic music, massage and meditation on persons in treatment for addiction, this author visited three treatment programs that had the Biolounge at their facility, and interviewed some staff and clients (named here as, “recipient of services”) who had also used this treatment.